Skip to main content

 Gehle

 I grew up in a small town in eastern North Carolina after my parents emigrated from the island of Trinidad and Tobago.
 As a proud Tarheel at UNC Chapel Hill, I developed an early interest in children’s health through studying Biology and Anthropology.
-I attended medical school at MUSC in Charleston, SC with my husband, Daniel, who is now a general surgery resident and then returned to my home state to complete my pediatrics residency at UNC.
+I moved to Charleston, SC to attend medical school at MUSC with my husband, Daniel, who is now a general surgery resident.
+I returned to my home state of North Carolina to complete my pediatrics residency at UNC.
 Thanks to incredible mentorship during medical school and residency, I fell in love with caring for families and patients undergoing cancer treatment.
-I am thrilled at the opportunity to train at St. Jude and engage in clinical research to improve quality of life and patient and family decision-making for children undergoing therapy.
-Outside of the hospital, I love spending time with my husband trying to find the best Memphis BBQ or going outside for a run.
+I am thrilled at the opportunity to train at St. Jude and engage in clinical research to improve the quality of life of patients and families during therapy.
+Outside of the hospital, I love spending time with my husband, eating BBQ, sharing meals with friends, and finding new places to run.

 • Vidyasagaar (Sagar) Jaiswal, MD